buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindow.md

 The parameters that defines the shape of the _IfcWindow_, are given at the _IfcWindowType_ and the property sets, which are included in the _IfcWindowType_.
 The _IfcWindow_ only defines the local placement which determines the opening direction of the window.
 The overall layout of the _IfcWindow_ is determined by its _IfcWindowType.PartitioningType_.
 Each window panel has its own operation type, provided by _IfcWindowPanelProperties.OperationType_.
 All window panels are assumed to open into the same direction (if relevant for the particular window panel operation.
 The hindge side (whether a window opens to the left or to the right) is determined by the _IfcWindowPanelProperties_._OperationType_.

-> NOTE&nbsp;  There are different conventions in different countries on how to show the symbolic presentation of the window panel operation (the "triangles").
+> NOTE   There are different conventions in different countries on how to show the symbolic presentation of the window panel operation (the "triangles").
 Either as seen from the exterior, or from the interior side.
 The following figures/ show the symbolics from the exterior side (the convention as used predominately in Europe).

 Table 3 illustrates window operation types.